-Ergodicity of the dynamic system, like glass, shows how the properties of a small random sample of glass images average the behavior of a large sample with time.
-This is necessary to master the material more precisely and safely apply glass as a miraculous base in up-and-coming solutions of nano-photonics.
-Nano-photonic circuits based on glass enable near-field and nonclassical, sub-Poissonian light functionalities, including shaping and managing single photons, dressed photons, trapped and virtual photons, and photon-based quantum emergencies like coupled photon-electrons, photon-polaritons, which are impossible, or difficult to obtain in other conditions.
+Ergodicity of the dynamic system, like glass, shows how the properties of a small random sample of glass images average behaviour of large sample with time.
+This is necessary to master the material even more precisely, and safely apply glass, as a miraculous base in very promising solutions of nano-photonics.
+Nano-photonic circuits basing on glass enable near-field and nonclassical, sub-Poissonian light functionalities, including shaping and management of single photons, dressed photons, trapped and virtual photons, and photon based quantum emergencies like coupled photon-electrons, photonpolaritons, which are impossible, or difficult to obtain in other conditions.
 Other Wilga nonclassical light sessions concentrated on practical applications of squeezed light and other nonclassical light states like Bessel beams.

-Nanometre size and periodic glass structures enable the manufacturing of functional devices compatible with the photonic integrated circuits PIC and optical fiber technology and resigning from volume optics using even miniature but classical lenses.
-The boundary between ergodic and nonergodic areas in glass is indicated by the value of the Deborah number, which is the subject of research using physical phenomena of very different timescales like ablation, thermal diffusion, resolidification, carrier-carrier and carrier-phonon scattering, radiative recombination, and photon absorption.
+Nanometre size, periodic glass structures enable manufacturing of functional devices compatible with the photonic integrated circuits PIC and optical fibre technology, and resigning from volume optics using, even miniature, but classical lenses.
+The boundary between ergodic and nonergodic areas in glass is indicated by the value of the Deborah number, which is subject of research using physical phenomena of very different timescales like ablation, thermal diffusion, re-solidification, carrierand carrier-phonon scattering, carrier radiative recombination, and photon absorption.
 These effects span from 10-5s to 10-16s.
-The se effects are grouped into four basic categories, thermal and structural effects, carrier removal, thermalization, and carrier excitation.
+These effects are grouped into four basic categories, thermal and structural effects, carrier removal, thermalization and carrier excitation.

-Wilga sessions on quantum information technologies QIT were mainly associated with building a two hundred qubit quantum computer at WUT and an ultraprecise quantum optical fiber link for data transfer to/from the trapped ion-based NISQ (noisy intermediate-scale quantum) processor to the distant computational center.
-The quantum processor is controlled, on the hardware layer, by a network of associated micro wave and laser beams.
-Physical qubits are organized up the software stack into functional, logical qubits, which, even higher in the computational stack, are available by the NISQ users.
+Wilga sessions on quantum information technologies QIT were in particular associated with building at WUT a two hundred qubit quantum computer and a ultraprecise quantum optical fibre link for data transfer to/from the trapped ion based NISQ (noisy intermediate-scale quantum) processor to the distant computational centre.
+The quantum processor is controlled, on the hardware layer, by a network of associated microwave and laser beams.
+Physical qubits are organized up the software stack into functional logical qubits which, even higher in the computational stack, are available by the NISQ users.
 Ph.D. students are engaged in the project and report some of the results in Wilga.
-Active work goes on cybersecurity, including providing secure computation and transmission on the photonics layer of the QIT infra structure.
+Active work goes on cybersecurity, including provision of safe computation and transmission on the photonics layer of the QIT infrastructure.
 Classified algorithms are implemented for quantum error correction on physical and logical layers.
-Ironically, the infrastructure will also be used for works on post-quantum-era cybersecurity technologies.
-Building middle-size quantum computing and OIT infrastructure at WUT encouraged the group to launch a series of lectures on quantum computing, emphasizing linear photonic solutions and OIT for M.Sc. and Ph.D. students to attract them to these technologies.
-QIT has a substantial impact on the development of biomedical engineering.
-Wilga optogenetics, biophotonics, and quantum biophotonics sessions were associated with the new track of research and didactic designed for postgrad and Ph.D. students to familiarize them with new technologies and encourage them to join the quantum information technology research teams formed at WUT and other universities.
-The Optogenetics hardware layer was constructed in cooperation between WUT, innovative spin-offs, and Medical University in Warsaw.
-The tiny integrated electronics-photonics probe was implanted into the animals' brains to test control of their behavior induced via quantum opto-chemical reaction in their organisms.
+Ironically, the infrastructure will be also used for works on post-quantum era cybersecurity technologies.
+Building of middle-size quantum computing and QIT infrastructure at WUT encouraged the group to launch a series of lectures on quantum computing, with emphasis on linear photonic solutions and on QIT for M.Sc. and Ph.D. students to attract them to these technologies.

+QIT has strong impact on development of biomedical engineering.
+Wilga optogenetics, biophotonics and quantum biophotonics sessions were associated with the new track of research and didactic designed also for postgrad and Ph.D. students to familiarize them with new technologies and to encourage to join the quantum information technology research teams formed at WUT and other universities.
+Optogenetics hardware layer was constructed in cooperation between WUT, innovative spin-offs and Medical University in Warsaw.
+The tiny integrated electronics-photonics probe was implanted into the animals brain to test control of their behaviour induced via quantum opto-chemical reaction in their organisms.
 Some of these pioneering optogenetics results were published in Wilga proceedings.
-Other Wilga sessions on biophotonics included photoacoustic spectroscopy, photodynamic and low-level laser therapy, laser equipment for biomedicine, but primarily biofluorescence with a green fluorescent protein, and bioluminescence as well as biophosphorescence.
+Other Wilga sessions on biophotonics included photoacoustic spectroscopy, photodynamic and low-level laser therapy, equipment for biomedicine, but primarily laser biofluorescence with green fluorescent protein, and bioluminescence as well as biophosphorescence.
 Integrated photonic equipment was constructed and tested in several laboratories for biophotonics measurements.